Mapping the Spiral of Silence: Surveying Unspoken Opinions in Online Communities: Results

-Model 1b also includes measures for perceived community inclusion and diversity. \textit{Inclusion} has a positive relationship with \textit{Share Likelihood} ($p<0.001$) --- the likelihood of sharing increases by $0.38$ for each standard-deviation increase in perceived community inclusivity.
-In other words, when participants perceived a subreddit as being more open to contributions and felt more included in the community, they were more likely to participate.

-Furthermore, we find evidence supporting H2a: that the positive relationship between inclusivity and viewpoint sharing is more pronounced for incongruent opinions.
-Model 1c includes an interaction effect between \textit{Incongruency} and \textit{Inclusion}.
-The main effect of inclusion continues to be significant ($p<0.01$), and there is a modest but positive relationship between the interaction effect and the likelihood of sharing ($\beta=0.35$, $p=0.05$).
-For an incongruent viewpoint, a one-standard-deviation increase in inclusivity results in the sharing likelihood increasing by $0.63$; for congruent viewpoints, the sharing likelihood only increases by $0.28$ (see Fig.~\ref{fig:marginal}).
-This suggests that fostering more inclusive communities can help combat the spiral of silence.
+In addition to incongruency, we include measures of participants' perceived inclusivity and diversity of the subreddit.
+The main effects of perceived diversity ($\beta=-0.08$, $p=0.42$) and inclusivity ($\beta=0.03$, $p=0.77$) are not statistically significant.
+However, we find a significant interaction between diversity and incongruency ($\beta=0.29$, $p=0.03$), supporting H2b that higher perceived community diversity is associated with a greater likelihood of sharing incongruent viewpoints.
+These results come from Model 1c, which includes interaction effects between incongruency and our community design factors.\footnote{We confirm that adding these additional predictors significantly improves model fit compared to Model 1b ($\chi^2=13.3$, $p=0.004$).} Specifically, for incongruent viewpoints, a one-standard-deviation increase in perceived community diversity is associated with a \(0.29\)-point increase in the likelihood of commenting, whereas diversity shows a negligible relationship for congruent viewpoints ($\beta=-0.08$).
+This result suggests that when individuals perceive communities as being more heterogeneous, this perception is associated with a higher likelihood of sharing incongruent viewpoints.

-However, we do not find evidence to support H2b, that perceived community diversity is more positively related to opinion sharing for incongruent viewpoints ($p=0.97$).
-It is possible that in politics-oriented subreddits, diversity is less of a concern to users.
-When comparing the relative importance of different values across subreddits,~\citet{weld2021making} found that communities focused on news, such as those included in our analysis, placed the lowest priority on diversity.
+We do not find evidence at our level of statistical power to support a claim that more inclusive communities are associated with a greater likelihood of incongruent opinion-sharing.
+The interaction effect between \textit{Incongruency} and \textit{Inclusion} indicates a positive but non-significant relationship between perceived community inclusion and participants' willingness to share minoritized viewpoints ($\beta=0.23$, $p=0.12$).
+It is possible that in politics-oriented subreddits, community inclusion is less of a concern to users.
+When comparing the relative importance of different values across subreddits,~\citet{weld2021making} found that subreddits focused on news, media, and discussion, such as those included in our analysis, placed lower priority on inclusion as a community value.